danmt/html-sections/README.md

 </html>
 ```

 Remember to focus on the HTML structure, not the styles.
-My first impression when I looked at something like this I was like, wow, what's all that aria stuff doing?
+The first time I saw this kind of code I was like, wow, what's all that aria stuff doing?
 Today I'm going to make this easier for you.

 > First of all I have to remind you all these ideas come from the [WAI ARIA Authoring Practice Guide](https://www.w3.org/TR/wai-aria-practices-1.1).

 One thing to notice before heading to the code is that a list of movies is a feed.
 Also, don't reinvent the wheel.
-The WAI ARIA guid has a very detailed description of how a feed should be implemented having accessibility as a first class citizen.
+The WAI ARIA guide has a very detailed description of how a feed should be implemented having accessibility as a first class citizen.
 You have to start with `<div>` with `role="feed"`, next you have to work on the articles.

 Setting up the feed container is very simple, what's not so straightforward is the articles themselves.
 Each of the aria properties has a specific purpose: